Store

 The study showed that older mice who had 20.35 plaques per square millimeter in the brain experience a decrease of plaque numbers by 52 percent.
 This means that this extract could be beneficial for the millions of people with extensive plaque formations caused by dementia and Alzheimer's.

 This means that, if it works, then this extract has the potential to help a lot of people across the world when it becomes accepted for human use.
-It may also help when you have AFS and need to improve the overall health of your brain as well as specific problems related to imbalances of the Neuroaffect circuit.
+It may also help when you have Adrenal Fatigue and need to improve the overall health of your brain as well as specific problems related to imbalances of the Neuroaffect circuit.

 Does Cat's Claw Improve Memory?